lumirlumir/npm-clang-format-node/README.md

 For full documentation, see the [official documentation of the `clang-format-node`](https://clang-format-node.lumir.page).

-## Fully Secure Binaries
+## Binary Security

 Binaries are built directly from the [official LLVM project source code](https://github.com/llvm/llvm-project).
 No third-party binaries are used; everything is built from scratch using [GitHub Actions](https://github.com/lumirlumir/npm-clang-format-node/blob/main/.github/workflows/llvm-build-bump-pr.yml).

-All binaries are fully verified by [GitHub Actions Attestation Provenances](https://github.com/lumirlumir/npm-clang-format-node/attestations) and [npm Build Provenances](https://docs.npmjs.com/generating-provenance-statements).
+All binaries can be verified using [GitHub Actions provenance attestations](https://github.com/lumirlumir/npm-clang-format-node/attestations), and published packages include [npm provenance](https://docs.npmjs.com/generating-provenance-statements).

 For more information, please refer to the [Security](https://github.com/lumirlumir/npm-clang-format-node/blob/main/SECURITY.md) page.